Yandy Díaz Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Yandy Diaz and his .641 slugging percentage over his past 10 games, battle starting pitcher Garrett Whitlock and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Yandy Diaz (.641 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Cubs.
+He had a hitless showing in his last game (0-for-5) against the Cubs.

 Yandy Díaz Game Info & Props vs. the Red Sox